sourcecred/docs/docs/beta/introduction.md

 SourceCred is an open-source tool for communities to measure and reward value creation.

-[//]: # (get a better tagline)

 # The Problem

-[//]: # (Set up the problems we're trying to solve for in a compelling and relatable way that guides people to seeing some of the major systemic issues caused by financial maximization.
-Highlight the toxic mechanisms that most people take for granted in our society.)

 We're building SourceCred because we believe the way we value things is broken.
 We value people based on their credentials or job titles, not based on the true